 java_outer_classnameannotation must be set, and should be set to the name of the proto filename, in

 - Package or namespace directives for other languages must be set either in every file in the proto package, or none of them.
 If they are set, the values must be identical in every file.

-Important: While other languages have sensible defaults, be aware that adding this annotation (with a value not equivalent to the default) constitutes a breaking change in that language.
+Important: While languages other than Java have sensible defaults for APIs which don't include compound names, be aware that adding this annotation (with a value not equivalent to the default) constitutes a breaking change in that language.
 When releasing protos, be sure that omissions are intentional.

 - 2019-11-18: Added guidance on the packaging annotations.